-Over the summer of 2013, the Company received and responded to a subpoena from the Plaintiffs' Steering Committee (PSC) appointed in conjunction with the NECC multi-district litigation (MDL) proceeding pending in federal court in Boston, Massachusetts.
+Over the summer of 2013, the Company received and responded to a subpoena from the Plaintiffs' Steering Committee ("PSC") appointed in conjunction with the NECC multi-district litigation ("MDL") proceeding pending in federal court in Boston, Massachusetts.
 That subpoena sought information relating to the NECC matter.
 In September 2013, the Company entered into a tolling agreement with the PSC which, among other things, tolled defenses based on statutes of limitations with respect to certain claimants.

 On November 5, 2013, a Master Complaint was filed in the NECC MDL proceeding naming the Company as one of numerous defendants in the matter.
 Individual plaintiffs were able to piggy-back on the Master Complaint by filing a Short Form Complaint to initiate legal actions against one or more of the defendants named in the Master Complaint.
-As of March 28, 2014, the Company has either received demand letters from or been named as a defendant in suits relating to approximately 300 patients who allegedly received the tainted drug from NECC.
+As of June 30, 2014, the Company has either received demand letters from or been named as a defendant in suits relating to approximately 475 patients who allegedly received the tainted drug from NECC.
 The Company has notified its insurers of these claims and they have issued reservation of rights letters with respect to coverage of these claims.
 The Company is in continuing discussions with its insurers concerning coverage matters.
+In June 2014, the Company, in consultation with its insurers, agreed to attempt to mediate these suits with the PSC.
 While the Company is unable to ascertain the ultimate outcome of this matter, based on the information currently available, the Company believes that a loss with respect to this matter is neither probable nor remote, and the Company is unable to reasonably assess an estimate or range of estimates of any potential losses.
 If the Company is found to be liable with respect to claims brought against them relating to NECC that are not covered by the Company's insurance, the Company may incur liabilities that are material to its financial condition and operating results.